 The education level of Olyphant citizens is a little higher than the average for US cities and towns: 22.02% of adults in Olyphant have at least a bachelor's degree.

 The per capita income in Olyphant in 2018 was $25,945, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $103,780 for a family of four.
 However, Olyphant contains both very wealthy and poor people as well.

+Olyphant is a somewhat ethnically-diverse borough.
 The people who call Olyphant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olyphant residents report their race to be White, followed by Asian.
-Important ancestries of people in Olyphant include Polish, Italian, German, and Russian.
+Olyphant also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.34% of the borough’s residents.
+Important ancestries of people in Olyphant include Italian, Polish, Irish, German, and Slovak.